kaz-utashiro/greple/docs/index.md

         greple --icode=+euc-kr ...

-    If the string "**binary**" is given as encoding name, no character encoding is expeted and all files are processed as binary data.
+    If the string "**binary**" is given as encoding name, no character encoding is expected and all files are processed as binary data.

 - **--ocode**=_code_